-The contribution made by the operating subsidiaries to consolidated net earnings was a loss of $\notin$ 516.8 million; excluding the write-downs made by the Sorgenia Group, the contribution would have been negative for $\notin$ 25.8 million.
-KOS achieved results in line with the previous year, Espresso reported a decrease in earnings, though it managed to maintain a positive result despite the serious crisis facing the publishing industry, while Sorgenia's income was affected by higher interest expense and restructuring costs.

-The contribution of the holding company CIR (including the non-operating subsidiaries) was positive for $\notin$ 247.6 million compared with a profit of $\notin$ 5 million in 2012.
-Prior to non-recurring items, CIR posted a net loss of $\notin$ 6.8 million.
+The contribution made by the operating subsidiaries to consolidated net earnings was a loss of € 516.8 million; excluding the write-downs made by the Sorgenia Group, the contribution would have been negative for € 25.8 million.
+KOS achieved net income in line with the previous year, Espresso reported a decrease in earnings, though it managed to maintain a positive result despite the serious crisis facing the publishing industry, while Sorgenia's income was affected by higher interest expense and restructuring costs.
+The positive contribution of the holding company CIR (including the non-operating subsidiaries) was € 247.6 million compared with a profit of € 5 million in 2012.
+Prior to non-recurring items, CIR posted a net loss of € 6.8 million.